Columbia Climate School: Research Program on Sustainability Policy and Management

 The Columbia Research Program on Sustainability Policy and Management is an interdisciplinary initiative within the Columbia Climate School that focuses on developing data-driven tools and frameworks to measure, manage, and improve organizational sustainability performance.
 The program conducts research at the intersection of environmental policy, management science, and sustainability metrics, working with public, private, and nonprofit partners to inform evidence-based decision-making and advance best practices in sustainability governance.

 Recent Events

 In 2025, the Department of Government Efficiency (DOGE), announced the termination of a contract for "nonpersonal services to complete manuscript presenting updated pCO2 climatology" from Columbia's Climate School, for the NOAA Global Monitoring Laboratory (GML).
 According to HigherGov, this contract was for Columbia University to do "monitoring, quality control, analysis, and presentation of ocean partial pressure of carbon dioxide (pCO2) observations collected as part of the NOAA Surface water pCO2 measurements from ships program".
 This contract started on June 30, 2022, and was originally set to end on June 30, 2025, before DOGE's termination on March 7, 2025.

+In February 2026 the school journal "State of the Planet" published an article about the Open Coalition on Compliance Carbon Markets, saying it can take money from the polluting industries and give it to projects which are good for climate but lack finance.